kizunanocoin/docs/docs/integration-guides/key-management.md

 #### Send Transaction

 !!! example "Step 1: Get Account Info"
     To send funds to an account, first call the [`account_info`](/commands/rpc-protocol#account_info) RPC command to gather necessary account information to craft your transaction.
-Setting `"representative": "true"` makes the nano\_node also return the account's representative address, a necessary piece of data for creating a transaction.
+Setting `"representative": "true"` makes the kizunano_node also return the account's representative address, a necessary piece of data for creating a transaction.

 ##### Request Example